Dragon Pilot: Hisone and Masotan

 Dragon Pilot: Hisone and Masotan (ひそねとまそたん, Hisone to Masotan) is a Japanese anime television series created by director Shinji Higuchi, screenwriter Mari Okada, and animation studio Bones.
-Toshinao Aoki is responsible for the original character designs, Yoshiyuki Itō is serving as the animation character designer and Taisei Iwasaki is composing the music.
+Toshinao Aoki is responsible for the original character designs, Yoshiyuki Itō served as the animation character designer, and Taisei Iwasaki composed the music.
 The anime project was revealed by the staff at the 2017 Tokyo Comic Con in December 2017.
 It began airing on April 13, 2018.
 It was licensed by Netflix for domestic and international streaming, and released internationally on September 21, 2018.

 Plot

 Hisone Amakasu is a rookie in the Japan Air Self-Defense Force, where she is situated at the Gifu air base.
 She decided to join the force to distance herself from people as, her whole life, she had found it difficult to interact with others due to her candid style of speaking and oftentimes hurtful words, despite that not being her intention.
 Hisone's decision leads to her life being changed when the concealed "OTF" – Organic Transformed Flyer, or dragon – inside the base chooses her to be his pilot, leading her to discover her destined role as a dragon pilot during their ascension in the skies together.
 According to legend, dragons are thought to possess a key to unlocking the future of the world.